KarthikMahalingam8881/Energy-consumption-forecasting/README.md

 ## Results
 The results of the model training and evaluation are plotted using Matplotlib to provide insights into the model's performance.

-## Source Code
-The source code for this project is maintained in a private repository.
-For access, please contact kmahali2@asu.edu.

 ## Contributing
 If you wish to contribute to this project, please fork the repository and submit a pull request.